AIO vs Air Cooler – Which Cooling Type Is Best For Your CPU?

 Air or Liquid – Which One Is Best For Your PC?

-After going through all the points above, we ended up with a draw.
-Each type of cooler excels in different areas.
+After going through all the points above, we ended up with a tie.
+Each type of cooler excels in distinct areas.

 So, which type should you go for?
 It depends on what you are looking for.

-If you want the best thermal performance to cool a high-core count chip such as the 11900K or the Ryzen 5900X, you should absolutely go with a liquid cooler.
-AIO is also the ideal choice if you want a silent-running system and one that looks aesthetically pleasing.
+If you want the optimal thermal performance to cool a multi-core count chip such as the 11900K or the Ryzen 5900X, you should absolutely go with a liquid cooler.
+AIO is also the ideal choice if you want a quiet-running system and one that looks visually attractive.

 However, for people that are on a tight budget for a PC build, an air cooler is highly recommended.
-It’s also a great choice for those that are building a PC for the very first time.
+It’s also an outstanding choice for those that are building a PC for the very first time.

 Recommended Reads